Line 3 Scarborough: Reuse of infrastructure

 One of the TTC's redevelopment proposals for the Line 3 lands was to convert the corridor, including the elevated section between Midland and McCowan stations, into a linear park with a rail trail.
 This proposed park would be similar to the High Line in the New York City borough of Manhattan.

-In May 2024, it was announced that a 4 km stretch of the former Line 3 right-of-way, between Kennedy station and the closed Ellesmere station, would be converted into the "Line 3 Busway".
-Demolition of original track has started in 2024, and construction was expected to start in 2025, with the busway planned to begin operation in 2027.
-The busway was planned to remain in service after the Scarborough subway extension opened to provide extra rapid transit.
+The Line 3 busway (on the former Line 3 right-of-way between Kennedy and Ellesmere stations parallel to the Stouffville line) is expected to remain in operation after the Scarborough subway extension opens to provide extra rapid transit service in the surrounding area.